-What have open source videos revealed about the Gaza hospital explosion?
+Investigations reveal discrepancies in Israel’s Gaza hospital attack claims

-As Israel bombards Gaza, media organisations are investigating what happened at the al-Ahli Arab Hospital where officials say hundreds were killed.
+As Israel bombards Gaza, media organisations and researchers are investigating what happened at the al-Ahli Arab Hospital where officials say hundreds were killed.

 The United Nations on Friday called for an independent international investigation into a devastating blast at a packed hospital in Gaza City earlier this week, as the conflict between the Israeli military and Hamas rages on.